Dear readers of ADxS.org, please forgive the disruption.

 Dopamine in the PFC

-The sometimes increased dopamine consumption in mice by IL-1 did not resemble the usual pattern of increased dopamine turnover in the PFC relative to other brain areas during stress1
+The sometimes increased dopamine consumption by IL-1 in mice did not resemble the usual pattern of increased dopamine turnover in the PFC relative to other brain areas during stress1

 1.2.1.2.1.1.
-Influences on norepinephrine, dopamine, serotonin¶
+Influences on noradrenaline, dopamine, serotonin¶

-Norepinephrine in hypothalamus and hippocampus
+Noradrenaline in the hypothalamus and hippocampus

 Serotonin in the hippocampus and PFC